 These are the best Chipotle BBQ Butternut Squash Tacos that happen to be fully vegan with a simple homemade BBQ sauce and roasted veggies.

 No matter the time of year, I love serving up tacos for an easy and laid-back weeknight dinner.
 They can be meat-based or filled with veggies, depending on what's in my fridge.
 And during the winter, I'm all about eating more seasonal squash like butternut, acorn and delicata.
 These BBQ butternut squash tacos are my go-to winter weeknight taco recipe.
+Plus, this Spicy Restaurant Style Salsa is a great side or topping for these tacos!

 They're perfectly sweet, spicy and charred to perfection.
 And you can pile on your family's favorite toppings to complete the meal.